Inflammation and Red Light Therapy

 Red light therapy treatments help supply the mitochondria in your cells with the light needed to make the ATP energy that powers your body.
 Red light therapy allows a person to supplement the sunlight they get from their environment with concentrated wavelengths of red and NIR light.

 Check out this paper by Dr. Michael Hamblin of Harvard Medical School to learn more about red light therapy’s effects on inflammation.
 Dr. Hamblin is one of the world’s leading photomedicine researchers, and believes light therapy produces an “overall reduction in inflammation.”

-To summarize Dr. Hamblin, red and near infrared lights act as a very mild form of stress that activates protective mechanisms in the cells.
-When red light hits the skin and penetrates into the cells, mitochondria are nudged to make energy more efficiently.
-This boosts the production of healing anti-inflammatories and antioxidants that speed up tissue healing and help fight diseases.
+To summarize Dr. Hamblin, red and near infrared light acts as a very mild form of stress that activates protective mechanisms in cells.
+When red light hits the skin and penetrates into cells, mitochondria are nudged to make energy more efficiently.
+This boosts the production of healing anti-inflammatories and antioxidants that speed up healing.

 Red light therapy also supports discomfort and inflammation management by improving blood flow to damaged tissues.
 When cells receive the healthy light they need, the whole body has the potential to work more efficiently, with improved circulation and reduced inflammation.